Complete moduli of cubic threefolds and their intermediate Jacobians: Boundary strata of of torus rank 2

 We denote throughout by $\tau_i$ a period matrix of an abelian $i$-fold, use $t$ for period matrices of elliptic curves, $b_i,z_i\in A_{\tau_i}$, and $b',b'',z,z',z''$ are points on elliptic curves. \end{teo}

 \begin{rem} Note that the theorem above describes the intersection with all of $\beta_2^0$, as a union of these 4 irreducible 8-dimensional components.
 The intersection $\overline{IJ}\cap\beta(\sigma_{K3})$ was already computed explicitly in \cite[Proposition~10.3]{grhu1} and shown to be purely 7-dimensional.
 The theorem above gives an independent proof of this result, as in none of the components above we have $x=0$ identically, so none of them are contained in $\beta(\sigma_{K3})$. \end{rem} The proof of the theorem will use the following statement about the geometry of cubics: \begin{lem} Let $X$ be a cubic threefold with precisely one $A_1$- and one $A_2$-singularity.
 Then $IJ(X)$ has torus rank $1$ and is thus not contained in $\beta_2$.
 Here, by $IJ(X)$, we mean the image under $\widetilde {IJ}$ of a point in $\widetilde {\mathcal M}$ lying over $X$. \end{lem} \begin{proof} Projecting from a non-special line $\ell$ on $X$ we obtain a conic bundle whose discriminant $D$ is a plane curve with one $A_1$- and one $A_2$-singularity and a double cover $\widetilde D \to D$ which is \'etale over the singularities. $D$ must be irreducible, since a cubic or a quartic with one cusp would intersect the residual conic or line in more than just an ordinary node.
-The stable reduction of $D$ is then a stable curve with two irreducible components, one being an elliptic curve (which replaces the cusp), and the other being a genus $4$ curve with one self-node, which intersects the elliptic curve in one point.

-The Jacobian of the stable reduction of $D$ is thus the product of an elliptic curve and a torus rank $1$ semi-abelic variety over an abelian threefold, together a torus rank one bundle over an abelian fourfold.
-The double cover $\widetilde D$ of $D$ must have $2A_1+2A_2$-singularities, \'etale over the singularities of $D$, and thus its stable reduction will have two elliptic curves, each meeting the rest of the curve, which has two nodes, in one point.
-Thus the Jacobian of $\widetilde D$ is a product of two copies of the elliptic curve and a semi-abelic variety of torus rank at most two.
-This implies that the Prym of $\widetilde D\to D$ has torus rank $1$, and thus it is not contained in $\beta_2$. \end{proof}
+It follows from Remark \ref{R:irreducible} that $\widetilde D$ is also irreducible.